ForgeRock/forgeops-cli/docs/forgeops_install_base.md

 ```

-      # Install the base resources listed in the "latest" release of the forgeops repository.
+            # Install the ForgeRock "base" in the default namespace.
             forgeops install base

-      # Install the base resources listed in a specific release of the forgeops repository.
+            # Install the ForgeRock "base" in a given namespace.
-      forgeops install base --tag 2020.10.28-AlSugoDiNoci
+            forgeops install base --namespace mynamespace
 ```

 ### Options